communication in the workplace

 It is a type of communication between the workers at different levels and positions in an organization.
 When information passes through such a level irrespective of the chain of command, it is called diagonal communication.
 For example, a software engineer discussing a project with a content writer is called crosswise communication.

-The Advantages of Formal Communication in the workplace
+The Advantages of Formal Communication

 The advantages of formal communication are: